Coastal Rowing at HBYC

 Coastal Rowing Skiffs are a great way to stay fit, enjoy a competitive sport and bring communities together.
 In February 2019, we launched our first St Ayles coastal rowing skiff, built by club members.
 The launch of the skiff also marked the official start of a coastal rowing section at HBYC and a new category of membership (see below).

-HBYC has now created a coastal rowing section at the club and we are able to offer rowing membership, which includes use of a newly constructed St Ayles Coastal Rowing Skiff and full use of all the existing yacht club facilities.
+HBYC have now created a coastal rowing section at the club and we are able to offer rowing membership, which includes use of our newly constructed St Ayles Coastal Rowing Skiff; and full use of all the existing yacht club facilities.

 This first skiff has been funded and constructed by existing HBYC members.
 As rowing membership grows, the plan is to build additional St Ayles Skiffs from club funds, with rowing members encouraged to participate in the construction process.

 You are invited to join the rowing section by filling out the application form on the ‘Join’ page of this website.